 Data Privacy Manager uses bi-directional communication with consent collection points and data processing platforms.

-It harmonizes data and communication preferences and represents a single source of truth for all consents.
-It also serves to demonstrate the GDPR compliant consent management process.
+It harmonizes data and communication preferences and represents a single source of truth for all consent.
+It also serves to demonstrate the GDPR-compliant consent management process.

 Furthermore, it takes care of personal data after consent withdrawal and, eventually, data removal.